ChingWhee/tp/docs/DeveloperGuide.md

 ### Architecture
 A high-level overview of the system is shown in the Architecture Diagram below.

-This architecture consists of:
+The complete architecture consists of:
 1. `Ui`, `Main`, `Parser`, `InputParser` and `Command` classes:
     These classes manage user interaction, parsing input commands, and executing actions.
 2. `Ingredient`, `Inventory`, `Recipe` and `RecipeBook` classes:
     Model objects and collections used to manage the application data.
-3. `Storage` class: Stores data between sessions.
+3. `CatalogueContentManager` class: Stores data between sessions.
-4. `Exceptions`: Handle error cases

 ### UI Component
 ![UI UML diagram](diagrams/ui.png)